Tag: the prison museum in horsens

 ‘Lorentzen’s tunnel’

-The Prison Museum in Horsens, Museum of Horsens and Kvorning Design & Communication open the new permanent exhibition ’Lorentzen’s tunnel’ telling the tale of Carl August Lorentzen’s escape from a Danish state penitentiary just before Christmas 1949.
+The Prison Museum in Horsens, Museum of Horsens and KVORNING open the new permanent exhibition ’Lorentzen’s tunnel’ telling the tale of Carl August Lorentzen’s escape from a Danish state penitentiary just before Christmas 1949.
 The getaway was sign of exceptional willpower and an incredible tour de force which shouldn’t have been possible.

 ’Lorentzen’s tunnel’ tells the story of how Carl August Lorentzen escaped from the state penitentiary in Horsens just before Christmas in 1949.
 Sentenced to a strict long-term punishment and being in love trouble, he found the willpower to overcome the impossible barriers.
 On his own, almost every night for eleven months, Lorentzen dug an 18-metre-long tunnel towards light and freedom.
 He let a note saying: Where there’s a will, there’s a way!’
 However, the taste of freedom only lasted for eight days.